doriandrn/rxdb-search/README.md

 /**
  *  Additionally, you may set collection.searchFields (Array)
- * after initing the collection with your desired fields' key to
+ * after initing the collection with your desired fields' keys to
  * search and index on.
  * If left empty (default), all fields are considered.
  *